A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended TQFTs derived from finite crossed complexes

 \subsubsection{Explicit formulae for the finitary once-extended Quinn TQFT for $\Bc=B_\A$}

-In this subsection we give, explicitly, the various formulae obtained by taking the identification, up to natural isomorphism, of the various parts of the once-extended Quinn TQFT, in the case in which $\Bc=B_\A$, in terms of crossed complexes and related groupoids.
-We give that description first, but, for ease of reference in the later examples, we will state this more formally in a theorem at the end of the description.
-We note that to get such a description one has to suppose given simplicial stratifications of the manifolds, cobordisms and 2-cobordisms.
+We now give explicit formulae for the finitary once-extended Quinn TQFT, $\tFQd{B_\A}\colon \tdcob{n}{B_\A} \to \vProfGrpfin$, in Definition \ref{def:finitary_ext_TQFT}.
+The formulae will be given, firstly, in terms of simplicial stratifications of the manifolds, cobordisms and (reduced; see \S \ref{sec: reduced cobordism}) extended cobordisms.
+This is analogous, of course, to taking triangulations, so as to get `lattice models' and `state sum' models, as we mentioned in Remark \ref{Independence for triangns}.
 We will discuss the dependence on these choices in a later subsection.
-This is analogous, of course, to taking triangulations, so as to get `lattice models' and `state sum' models, as we mentioned in Remark \ref{Independence for triangns}.
+We will then briefly address the case of CW-decompositions of manifolds.